 A. Go to Eastern’s homepage and click "eiu online" link

 B. Enter your EIU Net ID and password.

 C. Click "login to EIUonline"

-For students who have never taken an online class and are not sure if they are well suited to that mode of course delivery, there is an online assessment tool available from the WebCT homepage called, “Are Online Courses Right for Me?”.
+For students who have never taken an online class and are not sure if they are well suited to that mode of course delivery, be sure to look at this online assessment tool.

 A. Go to Eastern’s homepage.

 C. Enter your EIU Net ID and password.

 Note: Be sure to check your EIU E-mail weekly as that is the official means of communication between students, staff, and faculty.

 Students will receive an email message through their EIU email account when their student bill is available for view in PAWS.
 Student bills are no longer mailed through the postal service.

 Instructions on how to forward your Panthermail to another account. (click here)